khokanuzzaman/react-native-flipper-inspector/docs/troubleshooting.md

 Common issues and solutions when using React Native Flipper Inspector.

-> **📌 Version 1.0.8 Fix:** If you're experiencing "Cannot read property 'method' of undefined" errors, upgrade to v1.0.8 which fixes this critical bug.
-[Jump to solution](#method-property-error-fixed-in-108)
+> **📌 Version 1.0.9 Update:** Supports Android SDK 36 + fixes critical bugs.
+If you're experiencing namespace or method property errors, upgrade to v1.0.9.
+[Jump to solutions](#method-property-error-fixed-in-108)

 ## Plugin Not Detected